solarus-games/zsxd/readme.txt

 - the quest data archive ("data.solarus") in /usr/local/share/solarus/zsxd/
 - a script called "zsxd" in /usr/local/bin/

-The zsxd script launches solarus with the appropriate command-line argument to specify the quest path.
+The zsxd script launches solarus_run with the appropriate command-line argument to specify the quest path.
 This means that you can launch the zsxd quest with the command: